-Least significant byte LSB[7:0] consists of the 8 don't care bits.
-DAC5573 updates at the falling edge of the acknowledge signal that follows the LSB[0] bit.
-Therefore, the LS byte is needed for the update to occur.
+Least Significant Byte LSB[7:0] consists of the 4 least significant bits of the 12-bit unsigned binary D/A conversion data, followed by 4 don't care bits.
+DAC7573 updates at the falling edge of the acknowledge signal that follows the LSB[0] bit.